-Laser skin resurfacing works by removing the top layers of the skin to stimulate the growth of new skin cells and the production of collagen.
+Laser skin resurfacing removes the outer layers of skin to stimulate the growth of new skin cells and the production of collagen.
 This can decrease the appearance of fine lines, sun damage, and other signs of aging.

 Doctors call laser skin resurfacing an ablative therapy, which refers to the fact that it actively removes layers of the skin.